DiscoBiscuit99/chirp/README.md

-# chirp
+# Chirp!

-Just a seperate window for twitter.
+Just a client for twitter, since I think it's nice not to clutter the browser with tabs...